Redmoon Theater

-Redmoon Theater was a Chicago based not-for-profit theatrical company under the direction of Jim Lasko and Frank Maugeri that specialized in site-specific productions emphasizing visual spectacle.
-Productions were often out of doors, sometimes ticketed, sometimes freely viewable in public spaces.
+Redmoon Theater was a Chicago based nonprofit theatrical company under the direction of Jim Lasko and Frank Maugeri that specialized in site-specific productions emphasizing visual spectacle.
+Productions were often outdoors, sometimes ticketed, sometimes freely viewable in public spaces.
 It is now defunct.

 Production history

 Redmoon Theater was founded in 1990 by puppeteer Blair Thomas and choreographer Lauri Macklin.
 In 1992, Macklin left and Thomas continued on his own until Jim Lasko joined the theater.

-Team garnered critical praise for their indoor theater productions of classic stories like Moby-Dick and Frankenstein, while beginning to explore how the same theatrical skills could activate outdoor spaces.
+They had indoor theater productions of classic stories like Moby-Dick and Frankenstein, while beginning to explore outdoor spaces.
 Mr. Thomas left the theater in 1998, leaving it to Jim Lasko.
-In 2009, Mr. Lasko accepted a one-year appointment to become the Artist in Residence for the City of Chicago, and, after 13 years of working as an artist and community leader with the organization, Frank Maugeri assumed the role of Artistic Director.
+In 2009, Mr. Lasko accepted a one-year appointment to become the Artist in Residence for the City of Chicago.
+After 13 years of working as an artist and community leader with the organization, Frank Maugeri assumed the role of artistic director.
 A year later, the duo joined forces to co-lead Redmoon.

-Redmoon has contributed to such projects as The Millennium Park Opening Ceremony, Art Institute Ground Breaking, the City of Chicago’s Looptopia Festival, and the 2009 Halloween celebrations before the First family.